IBM-Cloud/iot-sensor-tag/publish/README.md

     $ node sensor-tag.js

 If there is no config.properties file present in the publish directory the app will fail to start.
-Please review the instructions in the Prerequisites section of the this README.
+Please review the instructions in the Prerequisites section of this README.

 When the app starts you will see the MAC address of the network adapter printed to the console and then a message saying "Make sure the Sensor Tag is on!".
 After that you will see a message saying that the Node app has connected